-ARIAL Regional Trainings for Local Government Associations in the Eastern and Southern Africa Region
+ARIAL Regional Training for Local Government Associations in the Eastern and Southern Africa Region

 Participants at the ARIAL Regional Training on Local Government Associations Lobby, Advocacy and Communication Strategy for East Africa

 The Municipal Development Partnership for Eastern and Southern Africa recently coordinated the organization of two regional training's under the ARIAL Programme.
 MDP-ESA organized the training's in close collaboration with the Regional Local Government Associations in the eastern and southern Africa region, namely UCLGA Southern Africa Regional Office (SARO) and the East African Local Government Association (EALGA).

-The trainings aimed at strengthening Local Government Association advocacy and lobby roles.
-With the title “Developing Local Government Association Lobby, Advocacy, and Communication Strategies” the objectives of the training were:
+The training aimed at strengthening Local Government Association advocacy and lobby roles.
+With the title “Developing Local Government Association Lobby, Advocacy, and Communication Strategies”.
+The objectives of the training were: